-brated her 83rd birthday here.
-She was working at the Cookery when owner Barney Josephson whether she would remain in her sprang a cake on her after her first set.
-It was Josephson who taken jaded old New York by discovered that Ms. Hunter had storm, and now sings at the been forced to retire as a nurse Greenwich Village Restaurant on when a hospital discovered her age.
-He quickly talked her largely through the efforts of Joing, wrote and sang in a motion for this-a children's show.
+NEW YORK-Blues singer/ picture and has brought New songwriter Alberta Hunter cele- Yorkers out to see her at the brated her 83rd birthday here.
+Cookery She was working at the Cookery when owner Barney Josephson whether she would remain in her sprang a cake on her after her comeback role.
+But she has first set.
+It was Josephson who taken jaded old New York by discovered that Ms. Hunter had storm, and now sings at the been forced to retire as a nurse Greenwich Village Restaurant on when a hospital discovered a permanent basis. her age.
+He quickly talked her into returning to the career she was Eubie Blake, who is pushing had abandoned.
+Since then, a century hard.
+The two perlargely through the efforts of Jo- formed at the Newport Jazz Fessephson and John Hammond, Ms. tival this past July, combining Hunter has done some light tour- their talents for-are you ready ing, wrote and sang in a motion for this-a children's show.